 It is fairly common for marriages to be arranged between parents

 (especially in rural areas) and it is not necessary for both the

 bride and groom to be present at the actual ceremony.
-The
+The wedding

-Balanta who perform their initiation ceremonies in their sacred holy woods.
+who perform their initiation ceremonies in their sacred holy woods.

 Some of these traditional ceremonies take place every year whilst

 In Gambia the rite of passage generally proceeds in three stages:

-the margin or liminality (moment when the effectiveness of the ritual
+• the margin or liminality (moment when the effectiveness of the

-corresponds in the passing biological and social of the
+which corresponds in the passing biological and social of the

-child to the adult through the state-limit or the interval of penal
+child to the adult through the state-limit or the interval of

-and autonomy / heteronomy on the plans biological, legal, psychological
+/ incapacity and autonomy / heteronomy on the plans biological,

-a multitude of passages where each passage is the rupture of
+of a multitude of passages where each passage is the rupture of

 an unspecified identity as the birth of a child is the rupture

 as for the male kind.
 Another illustrative example of passage

 in childhood is the rupture between the privative one of the family

 The passage from primary school to secondary school corresponds